Empowered Vote · Volunteer Briefing · August 21, 2026

 The Connect pivot

-Reactivate the parked pillar: Empowered Listening phase 6, Issues in Focus v1.1, Civic Spaces v4.0.
+Reactivate the parked pillar: Empowered Listening phase 6, Focused Communities v1.1, Civic Spaces v4.0.
 This is where the platform stops being a reference tool and becomes a community, and where our sustaining-donor model actually lives.

 The long game